Skip to main content

 Start early in life

-Achievement gaps open as early as age one.
+Gaps open as early as age one.
 Waiting until later in life makes gaps much more difficult to close.
 Scholarships are available to eligible children at birth and stay with a child until they enter kindergarten.
-Scholarships stay with the child even when the parent experiences changes in homes, jobs, or incomes, thus maintaining their learning continuity.

 Target resources for